ib-ruby/ib-container/README.md

 ## Arguments

-The script is called with up to four arguments
+The script is called with up to six arguments

 ```
-> bash setup.sh {name of the container default= t1}
+> bash setup.sh {name of the container default= t1}  [ required ]
+                {ib login}
+                {ib password}
                 {port of the reverse ssh tunnel default= random number}
-                {middleman-server  default= localhost}
+                {middleman-server}
                 {username on the middleman server default=actual username}

 ```
+Except for the container name, all arguments are requested interactively if absent

 ## Finishing